-In order to assure a widely representative committee, the Office of Community Standards shall solicit nominations from the campus community; the office shall give consideration to such factors as academic standing, gender, ethnicity, major, residence status and such other factors as considered essential.
-If the number of vacancies which occur during any academic year becomes large enough to impair the ability of the discipline system to function, the Office of Community Standards will promptly identify additional individuals.
+In order to assure a widely representative committee, the Office of Community Standards shall solicit nominations from the campus community; the office shall give consideration to such factors as academic standing, gender, ethnicity, major, and such other factors as considered essential.
+Students serving as members of the board must be in good academic and disciplinary standing.

-Students must at the time of appointment and throughout his/her term of office:
+Students must at the time of appointment and throughout their term:

 - Be matriculated in a degree program of Purchase College.

-- Not be on residence or disciplinary probation.
+- Not be on academic probation, residence probation, or disciplinary probation.

-Professional staff members will be selected through procedures adopted by the professional staff of Purchase College.
-A full complement of professional staff members on the committees is required by the end of the prior academic year during which the term is to commence.
-Vacancies will be filled promptly through processes adopted by the professional staff of Purchase College.
+Professional staff members will be selected through procedures adopted by the Office of Community Standards.
+Vacancies will be filled promptly through processes adopted by the Office of Community Standards.

-- The Office of Community Standards will provide an orientation workshop to familiarize members with all aspects of this policy, related SUNY Board of Trustee policy, and all requirements of law which relate to the due process and privacy rights of students.
+- The Office of Community Standards will provide an orientation workshop to familiarize members with all aspects of the Student Code of Conduct, related SUNY Board of Trustee policy, the disciplinary process, and all requirements of law which relate to the due process and privacy rights of students.

 - All members are required to sign a yearly confidentiality agreement and respond promptly to all hearing requests.

-- Committee members are required to remove themselves from a hearing when a conflict of interest exists.
-Any official conducting a proceeding will be free of bias or conflict of interest and will receive annual training.
-Additionally, board members who serve on cases involving dating violence, domestic violence, sexual assault, and stalking will receive annual training on these topics
+- Members of the hearing bodies are required to remove themselves from a hearing when a conflict of interest exists.
+Any hearing board member conducting a proceeding will be free of bias or conflict of interest and will receive annual training.
+Additionally, board members who serve on cases involving dating violence, domestic violence, sexual assault, and stalking will receive additional annual training on these topics.